creativetimofficial/ct-headless-cms-with-laravel-json-api-pro/README.md

 ## Prerequisites

 The Laravel JSON:API backend project requires a working Apache/Nginx local environment with PHP, Composer and MySQL.

-The Laravel JSON:API frontend project requires a working local environment with NodeJS version 8.9 or above (8.11.0+ recommended), npm, VueCLI.

 If you don't already have a local development environment, use one of the following links: